Type 89 I-Go medium tank: Design

 The Type 89 required a crew of four (commander/gunner, loader, driver and hull gunner).

 The design of the Type 89 was relatively conventional with a forward-mounted gun turret carrying the main armament, a Type 90 57 mm gun that was complemented by two Type 91 6.5 mm machine guns.
 One was located in the front hull and the other placed in a turret ball mount pointed towards the rear, a practice followed with most Japanese tanks.
-The Type 90 57 mm tank gun had a barrel length of 0.85 m (L14.9) el angle of fire of −15 to +20 degrees, AZ angle of fire of 20 degrees, muzzle velocity of 380 m/s, and could penetrate of 20 mm of armor at 500 m (0.8 in/550 yd).
+The Type 90 57 mm tank gun had a barrel length of 0.85 m (L14.9), an angle of fire of −15 to +20 degrees in elevation and 20 degrees in azimuth, and a muzzle velocity of 380 m/s, and could penetrate of 20 mm of armor at 500 m (0.8 in/550 yd).
 During the later stages of World War II, HEAT shells were developed to provide greater penetration of enemy armor.

 Rather than using soft iron armor, as on the earlier Chi-I, the designers chose to use steel plate armor developed by the Nihon Seikosho Company (JSW).
 The type of armor was referred to as 'Niseko steel', an abbreviation of "Nihonseikosho".

 The Type 89 was driven through the rear drive sprocket and featured nine bogies, mounted in pairs on each side, with the forward bogie on an independent suspension.
 Five smaller return wheels were mounted along a steel girder.
 The Type A could only communicate with signal flags.
 Some vehicles were provided with two searchlights for night operations.
 Later the Type 94 Mk 4 Hei (1934 model) radio communication device with range of 0.6 mi and weight of 198 lb, linked with a radio antenna of 29 ft 6 in in a reverse L shape was installed.